bcoe/npme-auth-foo/README.md

 The information stored in `request.body` could potentially contain information that changes package permissions.

 In the case of [npme-auth-githb](https://github.com/npm/npme-auth-github), we use the `repository` field in the package.json to determine who has write permissions for a package.
-For this reason, after the initial publication, the contents of `request.body` should not be trusted.
-Instead, you should use `request.path` to fetch the package that was last published:
+After the initial package publication, the contents of `request.body` should not be trusted.
+Instead, you should use `request.path` to fetch the last version of the package that was published:

 ```javascript
 FooAuthorizer.prototype.loadPackageJson = function(request, cb) {